janpetzold/prince2-foundation-summary/README.md

 - responsibilities are assigned to roles
 - one person can have multiple roles
 - stakeholders need to be informed, decision makers need to be on the board
+- stakeholders may oppose the project

 #### four levels of project organization ####
-1. CPM: Comissioning the project
+1. CPM: Comissioning the project (appoint Executive)
 2. Direction level: PB (make decisions, approve resources, plans, deviations)
 3. Management level: PM (run the project according to the goals)
 4. Delivery level: TM (create products with a certain quality within timescale and costs)